TheTechAngle/TheTechAngle.github.io/_posts/VPCs.md

                         * Enter 0.0.0.0/0 for dest, For the target, enter the identifier of the Internet gateway -> Click Save.
  #### 4) Security Groups

  A security group functions as a firewall to control traffic to and fro the ENI.
 Every ENI must have a security group, though its a many to many mapping.
 A security group needs a a group name, description, and VPC, inbound and outbounds routes.
+Each VPC contains a default security group that you can’t delete.
+The most specific rule is applied.

  ##### Inbound Rules

  Requires a source, Protocol and port range.
-It is created with a default-deny or whitelisting, denying all traffic not allowed by a rule
+It is created with a default-deny or whitelisting, denying all traffic not allowed by a rule.
+For example, if you wanted to allow all TCP traffic coming in from port 443 (default for HTTPS) to allow anyone on the internet access to the instance, and maybe SSH access to IP address 198.51.100.10 on port 22 (default port) you'd need -
+1) Source:Protocol:Port Range - 198.51.100.10/32:TCP:22 and 0.0.0.0/0:TCP:443

+##### Outbound Rules
+Requires a Destination, Protocol and port range.
+The default rule 1) Destination:Protocol:Port Range 0.0.0.0/0:All:All.

+##### Sources and Destinations
+The source and destination in a rule can be any CIDR or the resource ID of a security group.

+##### Stateful Firewall
+When you allow inbound HTTPS access, or any traffic in one direction, to an instance, the security group automatically allows reply traffic from the instance to the client.

+* Web Console - EC2 or VPC dashboard -> click Security Groups -> Create Security Group.
+              - Assign the security group a name, and select the VPC
+              - Inbound tab, click Add Rule -> Create.

+#### 5) Network Access Control Lists

+An NACL also contains rules to allow traffic based on a source or destination, and every VPC has a default NACL ttat can't be deleted.
+Unlike a security group, it is stateless, much like an ACL on a router, it doesnt track the state of connections passing through it.

+An NACL is not attached to an ENI, but to the subnet.
+So they can't be used to control traffic between two instances in the same subnet.
+A subnet can have only one NACL, but an NACL can be attached to many subnets in the same VPC.

+##### Inbound Rules

+Each rule requires Rule number, Protocol, Port range, Source, and Action (Allow or Deny).
+NACL rules are processed in asecnign order.